awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** When you use Maven with an AWS CodeBuild provided Java build environment, Maven pulls build and plugin dependencies from the secure central Maven repository at [https://repo1\.maven\.org/maven2](https://repo1.maven.org/maven2)\.
 This happens even if your build project's `pom.xml` file explicitly declares other locations to use instead\.

-**Possible cause:** AWS CodeBuild provided Java build environments include a file named `settings.xml` that is preinstalled in the build environment's `/root/.m2` directory\.
+**Possible cause:** CodeBuild provided Java build environments include a file named `settings.xml` that is preinstalled in the build environment's `/root/.m2` directory\.
 This `settings.xml` file contains the following declarations, which instruct Maven to always pull build and plugin dependencies from the secure central Maven repository at [https://repo1\.maven\.org/maven2](https://repo1.maven.org/maven2)\.

 ```
 <settings>